How to Pre Sell Your Product Idea

 Step 5: Close Your Offer

 When it comes to the last day of your launch don’t be afraid to send a couple of emails that day.
 This will hopefully help snatch up a few of those remaining people who are on the edge.
-This is also the time where you’ll get the most buyers as well.
+This is also the time when you’ll get the most buyers as well.

 Side Note: One ninja trick you can do so you don’t over send to many emails to those who are opening them is to filter those that aren’t opening your emails and send a second email to just those people.

-Finally once you’ve closed the launch and the last sale has been made you’ll want to send a final email thanking everyone who joined letting people know what the results were.
-In the end since I didn’t get enough buyers I refunded everyone’s money and sent them an email informing them of the situation.
+Finally, once you’ve closed the launch and the last sale has been made you’ll want to send a final email thanking everyone who joined letting people know what the results were.
+In the end, since I didn’t get enough buyers I refunded everyone’s money and sent them an email informing them of the situation.

-Honestly nobody was upset that this happened and they were more than happy to buy from me the next time I had a product to offer.
+Honestly, nobody was upset that this happened and they were more than happy to buy from me the next time I had a product to offer.

 Why My Launch Was a Bust

 I know most online marketers don’t like to share the bad results they get from something like this but to be truthful I feel this is where we learn the most from our mistakes.
-So to wrap this article up I want to share a few lessons learned from my first pre sale launch.

 • I Didn’t Move Fast Enough.
-First off when I initially started this project my idea was to get this all done in a month and I ended up dragging my feet on this to long.
+First off when I initially started this project my idea was to get this all done in a month and I ended up dragging my feet on this too long.
 I started this process by doing a survey at the end of last year and my goal was to figure out the product my target audience wanted and then jump directly into a presale.
-When I slowed things down it really brought the impact of this pre sale down a bunch.
+When I slowed things down it really brought the impact of this pre-sale down a bunch.

 • Not Enough Data.
-Second when I did my survey I got a lot of get data but I just didn’t get enough I felt to make a full conclusion as to what the exact product was that I needed to create.
+Second, when I did my survey I got a lot of data but I just didn’t get enough I felt to make a full conclusion as to what the exact product was that I needed to create.
 So in order to get the process going I just went with my gut on this one and that ended up being the wrong decision.

 • Weak Relationship With My List.
-Another area I lacked in was that I don’t have a very strong relationship with my email list.
+Another area I lacked was that I don’t have a very strong relationship with my email list.
 I’ve been working on changing that but it’s something that just takes a lot of time to develop.

-To wrap up I’ve learned a lot and the next time I do another pre sale I’ll be ready.
-So how about you, are you thinking about doing your own product pre sale?
+To wrap up I’ve learned a lot and the next time I do another pre-sale I’ll be ready.
+So how about you, are you thinking about doing your own product pre-sale?
 Share your thoughts in the comments below.

 Cheers!